Teaching and Learning

 - How will we know if students have learned? (balanced assessments)

 - What will we do if students don’t learn? (systematic interventions)

 - What will we do if students already know it? (enrichment)

-To that end, Forest Hills offers a wide variety of learning options for all students including more than 165 courses, four global languages and 23 Advanced Placement courses.
-Students are able to excel both inside and outside the traditional classroom setting–and earn college credits while in high school-- through required service learning, internships, Credit Flexibility programs.
+To that end, Forest Hills offers a wide variety of learning options for all students including more than 165 courses, four global languages and more than 25 Advanced Placement courses.
+Students are able to excel both inside and outside the traditional classroom setting–and earn college credits while in high school-- through required service learning, internships, community partnerships and Credit Flexibility programs.